bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [ ] Camera zoom in/out slightly during death.
 - [ ] Souls spent to defeat monsters should move to them somehow (turn into particles and move to the coin or whatever)
 	- [ ] Souls visibly shatter (disintegrate); then we launch an invisible projectile with particle trail towards the monster coin as it disintegrates.

-### In Progress
-- [ ] Add coin shake effect (move sprite left/right slightly)
-	- [ ] When projectile hits, have the target coin shake.
-	- [ ] When a monster attempts to activate with no target, shake.
-- [ ] Add projectiles to monster powers where they are relevant.
-- [ ] Add projectiles to trial powers where relevant.

 ### Done
 - [ ] **Building Blocks Revisit**